2ni/zweierlei.org/backend/README.md

 Common commands for redis-cli
 ```
 FLUSHALL        - all
 FLUSHDB         - current db
 SMEMBERS        - return all members of a set
 HMSET           - insert hash
 HGETALL	        - get all key/values from a hash
 SADD            - add to unordered set
 ZADD	        - add to sorted set
 ZRANGEBYSCORE   - get range of sorted set
+ZRANGE key 0 -1 - get all members of sorted set
+RPUSH key value - insert to sorted list
+LRANGE key 0 -1 - get all members of sorted list
 ```

 see redis.txt